MATTHEW

 Jesus preached at Capernaum.
 He often spoke of the Kingdom of Heaven, with stories about it:

-1. FROM THE SERMON ON THE MOUNT, given by Jesus to His disciples -- THE BEATITUDES (list of rewards of the Kingdom of Heaven)-- main Christian ethic)
+1. From the Sermon on th Mount, given by Jesus to His disciples -- The BeatItudes (list of rewards of the Kingdom of Heaven)-- main Christian ethic)

 2. "Anyone who breaks one of the least of these commandments and teaches others to do the same will be called least in the kingdom of heaven, but whoever practices and teaches these commands will be called great in the kingdom of heaven.
 (Matthew 5:19 -- Sermon on the Mount)